 The Holy Spirit is the Comforter sent to “indwell” and abide within each believer.
 Upon giving your heart to Christ and receiving salvation, the Spirit begins to transform the individual.

-Abiding with God is a special relationship that He offers to each of use.
-After the gift of salvation, we can grow close to the one created us, saved us, and with whom we will joyfully spend eternity.
+Abiding with God is a special relationship that He offers to each of us.
+After the gift of salvation, we can grow close to the one who created us, saved us, and with whom we will joyfully spend eternity.